KleoPetroff/javascript-design-patterns/constructor-pattern/README.md

 Object.defineProperties(myObject, {
     'someKey': {
         value: 'Hello There!',
-        writable: false;
+        writable: false
     },
     'anotherKey': {
         value: 'Hey World',
-        writable: false;
+        writable: false
     }
 });

 ```
 ## Object Constructor

-JavaScript doesn't have classes, but it does support a special constructor functions that work with objects.
+EcmaScript 5 doesn't have classes, but it does support a special constructor functions that work with objects.
 By prefixing a call to that function with the keyword `new`, we tell the JavaScript we would like the function to behave as a constructor and instantiate new object.

 Inside the constructor, the keyword `this` references the newly created objects.
 A basic constructor may look like that: